Panzer VIII "Maus"

 |The Germans (apparently) blew this Maus up rather than hand it over to the Russians.
 You can see that enough was left to provide sufficient information to rebuild it, as long as you had a few cranes handy and a whole lot of steel.|

 Inevitably, someone will claim that some of the information in this article is wrong.
 Well, here's the reality: very little is known about the Maus.
 There is no definitive information about it, we have to piece the reality together what little is known.
-This was a top-secret weapons project, and the Nazis did not publish specifications for the Maus in "Signal."
+This was a top-secret weapons project, and the Germans did not publish specifications for the Maus in "Signal."
 Here is what we think:

 Weight: 188 tons (jupp.Tons.
 About the same as 6 US Sherman tanks or three Tiger I panzers....)